timbueschinghslu/mlops_p2/README.md

 Important:
 - The `--rm` flag removes the container after the training run is finished.
 If you want to keep the container for debugging purposes, you can remove this flag.
-- To successfully run the docker container in GitHub Codespaces choose the machine with 4 Cores and 16GB of RAM.
+- To successfully run the docker container in GitHub Codespaces choose the machine with 4 Cores and 16GB of RAM during the setup.

 ### Passing Custom Hyperparameters
 You can override the default hyperparameters by specifying them in the `docker run` command: